skip to Main Content

 3. Evaluate the Denominator

 When determining the denominator, Francoise explained that this is the simplest number as the calculation is usually fixed over time.
 She explained that most CSMs don’t actually devote 40 hours a week to customers as they need to accomplish other tasks, too.
 To calculate this number, Customer Success leaders must determine the number of hours actually available for customer work.
-For instance, CSMs will take vacation days, have sick days, will spend time working on projects, will attend internal meetings, will read and respond to email, and so on.
+For instance, CSMs will take vacation days, have sick days, will spend time working on projects, will attend internal meetings, will read and respond to emails, and so on.
 “What you will likely find is that CSMs are available about 75% of the time.
-Too often, organizations don’t take that into account, which leaves team members stressed and afraid to take vacation,” she said.
+Too often, organizations don’t take that into account, which leaves team members stressed and afraid to take a vacation,” she said.

 4. Arrive To The Outcome

-Once all of the previous numbers have been determined, the equation will provide the Customer Success leader with a number of CSMs that are needed.
+Once all of the previous numbers have been determined, the equation will provide the Customer Success leader with the number of CSMs that are needed.
 Francoise further explained how to calculate the headcount for 2 other groups: managers and operations team members.
 Staffing for these groups are simple ratios based on the number of CSMs required.

 • For operations: to avoid bloated groups, determine this number based on a ratio.
 The operations function of Customer Success should represent no more than 5% of the team.